-- ▶ Select Self-timer in the main menu
+- Select Drive Mode in the main menu

-- ► Select Self-timer 2 s / Self-timer 12 s
+- Select Self-timer 2 s/Self-timer 12 s

 - Shutter release

-- The remaining time until exposure is counted down on the LCD panel.
+- The remaining time until exposure is counted down on screen.
 The self-timer LED at the front of the camera counts down the delay time.
 It flashes slowly during the first 10 s, then fast for the last 2 s.

-- A running self-timer delay time can be canceled at any time by pressing the MENU button and restarted by pressing the shutter button
+- A running self-timer delay time can be canceled at any time by pressing the MENU button and restarted by pressing the shutter button.

-- In self-timer mode, the exposure value is set just before shoot. - The self-timer function is available only for single frame shooting and for bracketing. - The function remains active until another function is selected from the Drive Mode submenu.
+- In self-timer mode, the exposure value is set just before the picture is taken. - The self-timer function is only available for single frame shootings. - The function remains active until another function is selected from the Drive Mode submenu.